-Shareholders who, alone or jointly, hold shares in excess of the requisite statutory thresholds (in capital or value) may bring mismanagement proceedings concerning the target before the Enterprise Chamber, a division of the Amsterdam Court of Appeals, such division has jurisdiction to adjudicate certain corporate matters in first instance, and specific powers of inquiry, expertise and composition.
-Shareholders have done so in takeover situations, for example on the grounds of the board's failure to observe its fiduciary duties.
-The suit may also allege that shareholder behaviour is in violation of the requirements of reasonableness and fairness.
+Shareholders who, alone or jointly, hold shares in excess of the requisite statutory thresholds (in capital or value) may bring mismanagement proceedings concerning the target before the Enterprise Chamber, a division of the Amsterdam Court of Appeals.
+This division has the jurisdiction to adjudicate certain corporate matters in the first instance, in addition to specific powers of inquiry, expertise and composition.
+Shareholders have done so in takeover situations, for example, on the grounds of the board's failure to observe its fiduciary duties.
+The suit may also allege that the shareholder behaviour is in violation of the requirements of reasonableness and fairness.
 Pending a final decision, the Enterprise Chamber, which generally works on an expedited basis, can take a broad range of temporary actions.
 These actions are typically aimed at maintaining the status quo and ensuring continued proper management.
 The Enterprise Chamber cannot award damages.
-However, a finding of mismanagement may be used by shareholders to substantiate a claim for damages based on tort in a separate civil action.
+However, a ruling of mismanagement may be used by shareholders to substantiate a claim for damages based on tort in a separate civil action.
 Liability may also arise on the grounds of misleading or untimely disclosure of information by the target board.